Kitsch and confidence at Huawei HQ despite US pressure

 - Uniting the geeks -

-Jiang disputes US suspicions that Huawei is a puppet of China's military and thus a global security threat -- charges that the company and China's government strongly deny.
+Jiang disputes US suspicions that Huawei is controlled by China's military and thus a global security threat -- charges Huawei and China's government strongly deny.

 A Huawei employee takes a meal at a restaurant on the company's plush sprawling campus